jitendra205saini/Maya/README.md

 Important: Make sure that you install the virtual environment with the correct python version.
 Rope only works with with any 3.10 version, nothing older or newer than that.

 4.Download and install 3rd-party dependencies

-- Install the models

-  - To get access to all the features of Rope, you need to download [the models from here](https://www.kaggle.com/models/jitendrakumarsaini25/maya_face_-swapping).scroll down and You need all of the files.

-  - Place the downloaded model files in the ```maya/models``` folder

 - Install the external dependencies (if you haven't done so already)